 They came with visions, seeing nothing. —Wendell Barry

-In retrospect, the problems with Dwarf Wheat should have been obvious, but I suppose not if everyone was only seeing what they were looking at: near-term yields and near-term starvation.
+In retrospect, the problems with Dwarf Wheat should have been obvious.
+So how come nobody noticed?
+Because they could only see what they were looking at: near-term yields and near-term starvation.
 Through that lens, any reductionistic solution would have been seen as a good one.
 Dwarf wheat yielded 3 times as much as its predecessors (hopped up on chemicals of course, but no matter).
 Mission accomplished.
 Case closed.
-It's hard to argue with a billion lives saved—even if Pandora's box might be open and even if we've only kicked the problem of world hunger down the road apiece.
+It's hard to argue with a billion lives saved—even if Pandora's box was now open and even if we had only kicked the problem of world hunger down the road apiece.

-But the overlooked problems with dwarf wheat are certainly visible today:
+Today, the problems with dwarf wheat are too conspicuous and multifarious to ignore:

 For starters, Barber points out that dwarf wheat is dwarfed on both ends, not just on top.
 Comparatively speaking, it has a flat bottom.
-In fact, the root system is wimpy enough, that it not only requires chemical fertilizer, but also about three times as much water as traditional wheat to perform as advertised.
+In fact, the root system is wimpy enough, that it not only requires chemical fertilizer to perform as advertised, it also requires three times as much water.
 In India, where dwarf wheat once saved so many lives and was planted with abandon, the government eventually had to sponsor huge irrigation projects to keep up with demand.
 That country is now trying to cope with a rapid depletion of its groundwater sources.

-And then there is the issue of chemicals.
-Barber and his farming colleagues contend that chemical fertilizers are disastrous for soil health.
+Water is just one unsustainable issue.
+The other is chemicals.
+Barber and his farming colleagues have demonstrated that chemical fertilizers are disastrous for soil health.
 In the case of dwarf wheat, the combination of chemical fertilizers with frail root systems is particularly fraught, causing the soil to become compact and degraded, requiring more and more fertilizer over time.
 "Once the chemicals are in use, soil organic matter falls off, and the soil is less able to transport nutrients to the plants efficiently.
 The result is that more chemicals are needed to get the same kick", Barber says.

-To me, this sounds suspiciously like the addiction physiology of our substance abuse patients.
-I can tell you, this kind of deranged physiology is not a pretty sight in humans, or in humus apparently.
+To me, this sounds suspiciously like the addiction physiology of substance abuse patients.
+I can tell you, this kind of deranged physiology is not a pretty sight in humans, nor apparently in humus.
 I wouldn't be surprised if it takes about as much work to rehabilitate soil, as it does to rehabilitate an addict.
 If you're an organic farmer out there, trying hard to rebuild your soil after years of standard use and abuse, you have my sympathy.